Alex Kasner

 About Alex

-Alex’s motion practice is dedicated to his clients’ most procedurally and substantively complex questions.
-He has drafted multiple successful anti-SLAPP motions to dismiss defamation claims brought against his clients in federal and state courts.
-He also has successfully defended the constitutionality of state law, convinced an arbitral panel to foreclose any grant of general damages as a matter of law, compelled third-party arbitration and secured an anti-suit injunction against transnational litigation.
+Alex’s practice is dedicated to his clients’ most procedurally and substantively complex issues.
+He has drafted multiple successful anti-SLAPP (strategic lawsuits against public participation) motions to dismiss defamation claims brought against his clients in federal and state courts.
+He also has successfully defended the constitutionality of state law, convinced an arbitral panel to foreclose any grant of general damages as a matter of law, compelled third-party arbitration, and secured an anti-suit injunction against transnational litigation.
+In addition, Alex has extensive experience working with expert witnesses, including defending the depositions of damages, industry, and cybersecurity experts, as well as drafting Daubert motions.

 After graduation, Alex served as a judicial law clerk to Judge David F. Hamilton of the US Court of Appeals for the Seventh Circuit.
-He began his professional legal practice at the firm of Williams & Connolly in Washington, DC, before joining Cooley.
+He began his professional legal practice at a prominent US law firm in Washington, DC, before joining Cooley.

 Alex’s recent representative experience includes:

-• Representing a major technology company in a federal defamation suit stemming from platform content moderation, culminating in a grant of the client’s anti-SLAPP motion to dismiss (S.D.
-Fla.)
+• Representing major technology companies in federal defamation suits stemming from platform content moderation, including successfully achieving a grant of the client’s anti-SLAPP motion to dismiss (S.D.
+Fla.; N.D.
+Cal.)

 • Defending a major technology company in a federal jury trial against breach of contract and tort claims, resulting in a successful jury verdict of no liability for the client (N.D.
 Cal.)